Rafik Schami: Biography

-Born in Syria in 1946, Schami is the son of a baker from a Syriac-Christian family.
+Born in Syria in 1946, Schami is the son of a baker from a Christian Aramean (Syriac) family.
 His family originated from the town of Maaloula.
 After attending a monastery boarding school in Lebanon, he studied chemistry, mathematics, and physics in Damascus.
 In 1970, he left Syria for Lebanon to evade censorship and the military draft; the following year, he moved to Germany.
 There, Schami continued his studies in chemistry while working odd jobs, obtaining a doctorate in 1979.

 From 1965, Schami began writing stories in Arabic.
 From 1964 to 1970, he was the co-founder and editor of the wall news-sheet Al-Muntalak (The Starting-Point) in the old quarter of Damascus.
 Later in Germany, in his spare time, he co-founded the literary group Südwind in 1980 and was part of the PoLiKunst movement.
 Schami became a full-time author in 1982.
-He currently lives in the city of Kirchheimbolanden with his Bavarian wife and son and he holds dual citizenship.
+He currently lives in the city of Kirchheimbolanden with his Bavarian wife and son and holds dual citizenship.
 Schami's books have been translated into 29 languages.